Haywards Heath Walks

 - Sussex Border Path - A fabulous long distance walk following the Sussex county border from Thorney Island in West Sussex to Rye in East Sussex

-- Nymans Gardens - Explore the gardens of this delightful estate on this short walk in Handcross, near Haywards Heath
+- Nymans Gardens - Explore the gardens and woodland walk of this delightful estate on this short route in Handcross, near Haywards Heath

 - Sheffield Park - Explore the beautiful Sheffield Park and Gardens on this circular walk near Haywards Heath in Sussex